Stay-Hack06/feam-1-create-react-app-and-npm/exercises.md

+# Tips for this lab
-# How to create a new React project with Vite
+How to create a new React project with Vite
 1. In the terminal, navigate to the directory where you want to create your project.
 2. Then run the following command, replacing "project-name" with the name of your project:
 _npm create vite@latest project-name_